Internet Accuracy ProjectInternet Accuracy Project

 Error corrections or clarifications

 * Vivian Vance was later raised, but not born, in Albuquerque, New Mexico, contrary to what she occasionally claimed.
 She was most assuredly not born in 1911, 1912, 1913 or 1915 as a few sources report.
 Her death certificate incorrectly lists 1915 as well.
-All birth and census records confirm the above birth data.
+Her birth records confirm the above 1909 birth data.

 All of the following publications, in some past editions, offered erroneous birth data on Vivian Vance.